conventional-commits/conventionalcommits.org/content/next/index.md

 1. If included in the type/scope prefix, breaking changes MUST be indicated by a `!` immediately before the `:`.
 If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the body or footer section, and the commit description SHALL be used to describe the breaking change.
-1. Types other than `feat` and `fix` MAY be used in your commit messages.
+1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: updated ref docs._
 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
-1. BREAKING CHANGE MAY instead be written as BREAKING-CHANGE in trailers.
+1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used in footer.

 ## Why Use Conventional Commits